PereViader/ManualDi/README.md

 An entry point is a place where some context of your application is meant to start.
 In the case of ManualDi, it is where the object graph is configured and then the container is started.

-The last binding of an entry point will usually make use of WithStartable to run any logic necessary after the container is created.
+The last binding of an entry point will usually make use of WithStartable, to run any logic necessary after the container is created.

 ### RootEntryPoint

 Root entry points will not depend on any other container.
 This means that all dependencies will be registered in the main container itself.

-Use the appropiate type depending on how you want to structure your application:
+Use the appropriate type depending on how you want to structure your application:
 - `MonoBehaviourRootEntryPoint`
 - `ScriptableObjectRootEntryPoint`